frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ## Disk Partition Object

-**Type Name:** x-disk-parition
+**Type Name:** x-disk-partition

 [Disk partitioning](https://en.wikipedia.org/wiki/Disk_partitioning) or disk slicing is the creation of one or more regions on secondary storage, so that each region can be managed separately.
-Disk Partition object specifies the properties that are associated with the disk segement.
+A Disk Partition object specifies the properties that are associated with the disk segment.

 ### ID Contributing Properties